dalisoft/dev-env/README.md

 This project is licensed under MIT, but

-- `renderGraphiQL` [license](https://github.com/graphql/express-graphql/blob/master/LICENSE) may/is differs from MIT license
-- `uWebSockets.js` [license](https://github.com/uNetworking/uWebSockets.js/blob/master/LICENSE) may/is differs from MIT license
+- `uWebSockets.js` and `nanoexpress` [license](https://github.com/uNetworking/uWebSockets.js/blob/master/LICENSE) may/is differs from MIT license